-The skeleton is only a pixel set, which connectivity is not always guaranteed except in specific cases.
-Most of shape classification techniques based in skeletal representations (e.g. Medial Axis, Shocks, Symmetry Sets...) make use of a higher abstraction layer than that of the set of pixels from the skeleton, which includes the sufficient information to reconstruct the original skeleton, and even make a correspondence between skeleton branches and shape parts.
+The skeleton is a pixel set, which is not always guaranteed to be a single connected component, except in specific cases.
+Most of shape classification techniques based in skeletal representations (e.g. Medial Axis, Shocks, Symmetry Sets...) make use of a higher abstraction layer than that of the set of pixels from the skeleton, which includes enough information to reconstruct the original skeleton, and even to make a correspondence between skeleton branches and shape parts.
 Moreover, this abstraction provides robustness to translation, rotation and scaling, and shape part deformations like articulations, elongations or widening.

-Most of the approaches use an structural characterization of the skeleton.
-The structural representation captures the internal relations between parts divided by union and ending points.
+Most of the shape recognition approaches use some kind of structural characterization of the skeleton.
+The structural representation captures the internal relations between skeleton parts identified by union and ending points.
 Both local and global information is stored.

-The most usual structure is the graph, where links represent the skeleton branches and nodes represent both the end points and joint points in the skeleton.
+The most usual structural representation is a graph where links represent the skeleton branches and nodes represent both the end points and joint points in the skeleton.
 In the thesis work [122], several different techniques for shape recognition using skeletons and graph representations are described.